 The Counselling Centre was founded to provide bereavement support.
-It has developed to provide a full counselling service for adults who have experienced loss and also specialist bereavement support for children and young people.
+It now offers a full counselling service for adults and a specialist bereavement support service for children and young people.

 Following National Grief Awareness Week, it seemed apt to consider why support following a bereavement can be important, and how The Counselling Centre can help.

 Bereavement, when someone dies, is a universal experience.
 We’ll all have to face it at some point, and for some of us, many times over.

 Grief is a natural response to loss.
 Humans are attachment-seeking, relationship-forming beings.
 When we lose people with whom we’ve had a relationship of any nature, close, or more distant, it can have a profound effect on our experience of the world for a time.
 It is entirely normal to be met with feelings of grief, as well as other attendant feelings including sadness, anger, bewilderment, even relief.